Transmixr/transmixr.github.io/docs/comp_mediaselection/index.md

 * Understanding complex data: Our technology makes sense of complex media, so you don’t have to.

-To experience the Media Understanding and Selection components in action, we have integrated the TRANSMIXR technologies in the webLyzard media analytics dashboard:
+To experience the media understanding and selection components in action, we have integrated the TRANSMIXR technologies in the webLyzard media analytics dashboard:
 <p align="center">
 <iframe width="420" height="315" src="//www.youtube.com/embed/xbqPjo2HXbk" frameborder="0" allowfullscreen="allowfullscreen">&nbsp;</iframe>
 </p>

+The webLyzard media analytics dashboard allows media professionals to manage their media assets and enrich and transform them in integrated workflows.

 ## Where does it fit in TRANSMIXR?

 The Media Understanding & Selection toolbox provides tools for asset management and transformation.
 Media corporations that already possess media assets such as image and video can use the media understanding and selection workflows to integrate their content into immersive story-telling applications.